arohit-talari/san-diego-regional-medical-center-kpi-report/README.md

 **3 — How does SDRMC's billing team determine which denied claims to resubmit versus write off?** Understanding the criteria currently used to prioritize resubmission attempts would sharpen the **$712,537** recovery opportunity estimate and identify whether the **55.3%** write-off rate reflects deliberate policy or inconsistent practice

-**4 — Does SDRMC conduct pre-submission documentation reviews for Emergency and Inpatient claims before they are sent to payers?** **56.2%** of denials cite Medical Necessity Not Established or Prior Authorization Required — both originating in documentation gaps during the encounter.
+**4 — Does SDRMC conduct pre-submission documentation reviews for Emergency and Inpatient claims before they are sent to payers?** **56.2%** of denials cite Medical Necessity Not Established or Prior Authorization Required, both originating in documentation gaps during the encounter.
 Knowing whether a review process exists before claims are submitted determines whether the fix is process, staffing, or training

 **5 — How are encounters with the same patient on consecutive days recorded — as a single continuous encounter or as separate daily entries?** If the EHR resets encounter records at midnight for extended stays, the **349** inpatient encounter count and **60-hour** average LOS may reflect daily resets rather than individual admissions